Essenceia/blake2_asic/README.md

 Documentation on using this accelerator can be found: [here](docs/index.md)

-Documentation for getting started with this codebase can be found: [here](usage.md)

 ## ASIC

 This accelerator was designed for the SKY130A node, for a target operating frequency of 66.66 MHz